-In March 2016, the Company entered into a collaboration and license agreement (as amended, Roche agreement) with Roche for the discovery, development and commercialization of up to five small molecule therapeutics targeting kinases believed to be important in cancer immunotherapy, as single products or possibly in combination with other therapeutics.
-The parties initiated activities for three of the collaboration programs in 2016, and the parties have agreed to work together to use the Company's novel target discovery engine and proprietary compound library to select targets for up to two additional collaboration programs.
+In March 2016, the Company and Roche entered into the Roche agreement, which provides for the discovery, development and commercialization of up to five small molecule therapeutics targeting kinases believed to be important in cancer immunotherapy, as single products or possibly in combination with other therapeutics.
+The parties are currently conducting activities for up to five programs under the collaboration, including up to two collaboration programs leveraging the Company's novel target discovery engine and proprietary compound library to select potential targets.

 Under the Roche agreement, Roche is granted up to five option rights to obtain an exclusive license to exploit products derived from the collaboration programs in the field of cancer immunotherapy.
 Such option rights are triggered upon the achievement of Phase 1 proof-of-concept.
 For up to three of the five collaboration programs, if Roche exercises its option, Roche will receive worldwide, exclusive commercialization rights for the licensed products.
-For up to two of the five collaboration programs, if Roche exercises its option, the Company will retain commercialization rights in the United States for the licensed products, and Roche will receive commercialization rights to any products for which Roche elects not to exercise its applicable option.
+For up to two of the five collaboration programs, if Roche exercises its option, the Company will retain commercialization rights in the United States for the licensed products, and Roche will receive commercialization rights outside of the United States for the licensed products.
+The Company will also retain worldwide rights to any products for which Roche elects not to exercise its applicable option.